 102 Minutes: The Untold Story of the Fight to Survive Inside the Twin Towers by Jim Dwyer and Kevin Flynn: What I love about Last Podcast is how they can tie together a horrible, tragic story with an informative narrative, myth-busting, and elements that showcase whatever bit of shining humanity can be found in such an event, and still, somehow, manage to be hilarious.
 That’s not something I thought possible with 9/11, but how wrong I was – one of their best, in my opinion.
 (I can’t think of Henry’s impression of a Florida stripper who thought one of the hijackers had been her client without laughing.)

-The detailed narrative in this book covers why and how we were so unprepared for terrorism on American soil and hones in on what transpired inside the towers between the planes hitting and their collapse.
+The detailed narrative in this book covers why and how we were so unprepared for terrorism on American soil and homes in on what transpired inside the towers between the planes hitting and their collapse.
 It’s tearjerking but the heroism shown during those 102 minutes is truly extraordinary.

 The Road to Jonestown: Jim Jones and Peoples Temple by Jeff Guinn: How Jim Jones amassed a cultish following, nearly 1000 of whom died with him in the jungles of Guyana, is a disturbing but entrancing story.
 Guinn tells Jones’s biography and the Peoples Temple story so well in an engrossing narrative, but be warned, it’s just as disturbing as the episodes covering this mess of a story were.